DETAILED ACTION

 d) a computer-readable medium storing instructions.

-As to dependent claims 2-5, 7-8, 11-14, 16-17, 20, these claims do not provide meaningful limitation(s) to transform the abstract idea into a patent eligible application of the abstract idea such that the claim(s) amounts to significantly more than the abstract idea itself.
-These dependent claims merely provide more details of the claimed identifying a set of active merchants and/or generating a set of weights, which are abstract ideas as either mental processes and/or mathematical concepts, as set forth above.
-Given that the BRI of the claims encompasses a trivial number of merchants and a trivial amount of data, as set forth above in the parent claims, nothing in these dependent claims goes beyond what a human could mentally perform with the aid of pencil and paper.
+As to dependent claims 2-5, 7-8, 11-14, 16-17, and 20-21, these claims do not provide meaningful limitation(s) to transform the abstract idea into a patent eligible application of the abstract idea such that the claim(s) amounts to significantly more than the abstract idea itself.
+These dependent claims merely provide more details of the claimed identifying a set of active merchants, generating a set of weights, and/or applying the filter.
+These limitations are abstract ideas as either mental processes and/or mathematical concepts, as set forth above in the discussion of the parent claims.
+Given that the BRI of the claims encompasses a simple number of merchants and a simple amount of data, as set forth above in the parent claims, nothing in these dependent claims goes beyond what a human could mentally perform with the aid of pencil and paper.
 Hence, the limitations of these claims remain directed to an abstract under the “Mental Processes” grouping.
 Furthermore, the claims that provide more details of “generating the first set of weights” (i.e. claims 3, 4, 12, and 13) may alternatively be deemed abstract ideas under the “Mathematical Concepts” grouping since generating the set of weights amounts to no more than mathematical calculation(s) and/or operation(s).
 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 These claims are not patent eligible.

 Contact Information